maniaplanet/documentation/dedicated-server/basic.md

 *[Complete list of ManiaPlanetServer arguments](command-line.html)*

 * *TitleId*: the identifier of the title you want to start.
-Check the table above to get the correct value.
+Check [this table](titleids.html) to get the correct value.
 * *DedicatedCfgFile*: the server configuration file.
 It is a text (XML) file located in your `ManiaPlanetServer/UserData/Config` folder.
 You should configure at least the **server name** (tag ` <name>`), and your **dedicated login** (tag `<login>`) and **dedicated password** (tag `<password>`).
 * *MatchSettingsFile*: it is the game mode configuration.
 It is a text (XML) file located in your `ManiaPlanetServer/UserData/Maps/MatchSettings` folder.